 - Exclusive progressive slots

 However, players should not be too disappointed as BetMGM Poker US has made some moves that could suggest that the operator is readying itself for shared liquidity.
 It recently upgraded its New Jersey online poker platform to be in line with Michigan’s.
-The launch of SPINS in New Jersey followed the software upgrade and made the game offerings in line with Michigan’s.
+The launch of SPINS in New Jersey followed the software upgrade and aligned the game offerings with Michigan’s.

 It is still possible that BetMGM Poker could combine NJ & MI pools in late January, but it is now clear that PokerStars will be the first operator to combine the two states while other operators will lag by at least a few more weeks.